 she released Sack Full of Dreams in May 2021.
 She appears on festival, concert and club stages, enjoying one sellout after another.
 Working closely with pianist and Music Director Vince Evans, she performs and records with orchestras, big bands and smaller ensembles, stoking the fires of the D.C. jazz scene.

-The two have worked together since being introduced in 2016.
-In 2018 they released the CD Stronger Than Ever, which includes standards from the Great American Songbook and R&B hits backed by an 11-piece orchestra.
-The indie album enjoyed 12 weeks on the Roots Music Report Top 50 Jazz Chart, peaking at #12 overall.
+The two have worked together since 2016.
+Stronger Than Ever features standards from the Great American Songbook and R&B hits backed by an 11-piece orchestra.
+The indie album enjoyed 12 weeks on the Roots Music Report Top 50 Jazz Chart, peaking at #12.
 Robert Rusch of Cadence Magazine calls her voice: “fresh and compelling and gripping.”
-Paul Wilson of Audiophile says Mitchell-Bell “holds her own with style and grace and the music flows along.”
-Writing for Making a Scene, Jim Hynes calls her “one of the most impressive vocalists to enter this incredibly competitive arena of jazz vocalists.”
+Jim Hynes of Making a Scene calls her “one of the most impressive vocalists to enter this incredibly competitive arena of jazz vocalists.”